L4S

 L4S (for Low Latency, Low Loss and Scalable Throughput) is an IETF network protocol and congestion control technology designed to simultaneously lower network latency and packet loss rates by reducing bufferbloat throughout the Internet, while preserving network throughput.
 It uses novel congestion control mechanisms to reduce queuing in the network.

 L4S effectively introduces new rules for compliant endpoints and their traffic, giving L4S traffic preferential treatment in exchange for L4S endpoints cooperating by using improved congestion control algorithms.
 It has the remarkable property of not only improving performance for L4S traffic, but also improving performance for non-L4S traffic sharing the same infrastructure.

-L4S has the advantage that it is an incremental technology which can start to provide incremental latency and throughput improvements through patchwork deployment by individual network operators without having to be adopted throughout the entire Internet.
+L4S has the advantage that it can start to provide incremental latency and throughput improvements through patchwork deployment by individual network operators without having to be adopted throughout the entire Internet, thus providing an incentive for early adopters.

 Details

 L4S uses Explicit Congestion Notification (ECN) to transmit information about path latency problems, and allows congested nodes to use the ECN bits to send information back to senders that will allow them to adjust their transmit rate, reducing the need for data buffering within router queues.